fesor/request-objects/README.md

 As you can see from previous example, method `rules` should return validation rules for [symfony validator](http://symfony.com/doc/current/book/validation.html).
 Your request payload will be validated against it and you will get valid data in your action.

-If you have some validation rules which depends of payload data, then you can handle it via validation groups.
+If you have some validation rules which depend on payload data, then you can handle it via validation groups.

-**Please note**: due limitations in `Collection` constraint validator it is not so handy to use groups.
+**Please note**: due to limitations in `Collection` constraint validator it is not so handy to use groups.
  So instead it is recommended to use `Callback` validator in tricky cases with dependencies on payload data.
  See [example](examples/Request/ContextDependingRequest.php) for details about problem.